kvenanzi/synthetichealth/README.md

 - **Module-driven clinical workflows** – Scenario-specific YAML modules (e.g., `cardiometabolic_intensive`) model encounters, labs, and medications using a state-machine interpreter for high-fidelity cohorts.
 - **Parallel performance** – generation uses `concurrent.futures` and Polars pipelines to scale to tens of thousands of synthetic patients.
 - **Referential integrity** – patient identifiers stay consistent across every export format.
-- **Optional migration toolchain** – legacy migration simulators, analytics, and demos remain available for teams rehearsing data conversions but are no longer the primary focus of the project.

 ## Documentation

 - Project docs live under `docs/` – start with `docs/README.md` for an index and `docs/implementation.md` for the active roadmap.
-- Migration demos and utilities remain in this branch; extended ETL rehearsal assets may live on a separate `migration` branch when used.

 ## Quick Start